yelkar-snehal/javascript-practise/jsConceptual/promise.md

 - instead of passing a callback attaching a promise function doesnt cause inversion of control
 - promise object has statee(pending, fulfilled, rejected) and result
 - an object representing the eventual completion of an asynchronous function
+- chaining promises help to avoid the horizontal code growth which occurs in callnack hell
+- immutable promise object